flaunti/flaunti.github.io/terms.md

-# Terms of Service for Flaunti-Bot | EN
+# Terms of Service for AuroraAI | EN

-**Last Updated:** September 16, 2025
+**Last Updated:** September 17, 2025

 ## 1. Acceptance of Terms
-By using Flaunti-Bot ("the Bot"), you agree to be bound by these Terms of Service.
+By using AuroraAI ("the Bot"), you agree to be bound by these Terms of Service.

 ## 2. Description of Service
-Flaunti-Bot provides Discord server management features including:
+AuroraAI provides Discord server management features including:
 - Member join/leave tracking
 - Invite tracking and analytics
 - Moderation tools